It’s fair to say that our understanding of what amounts to good news has been transformed in the age of COVID-19.

 Bennett pointed out that ecommerce sales between the end of February and now have experienced “growth that is just staggering,” according to Signifyd data.
 Indeed, Signifyd’s Ecommerce Pulse data shows that online sales are up 46% since just before the World Health Organization declared a global pandemic.

 COVID-19 could accelerate the shift to ecommerce by a year or more

 That sort of growth, he said, is likely to accelerate the ongoing shift of retail from in-store sales to ecommerce sales by a year or two.
-Moreover, Signifyd is seeing a dramatic increase in first-time online shoppers, shoppers who have not transacted on Signifyd’s Commerce Network, a circuit of more than 10,000 merchants selling in more than 100 countries.
+Moreover, Signifyd is seeing a dramatic increase in first-time online shoppers, shoppers who have not transacted on Signifyd’s Commerce Network, a circuit of thousands of merchants selling in more than 100 countries.

 Those consumers are already showing a penchant to return to online merchants, a sign, Bennett said that some portion of those new shoppers are building a lasting habit.

 While overall sales tell a promising story, the six weeks, or so, of COVID-19 lockdown have been a mixed picture for retailers depending on their vertical, their omnichannel readiness and their particular fulfillment processes, Bennett said.
 In fact, even particular verticals have experienced roller-coaster rides of very good weeks, followed by not-so-good weeks.

 The story Bennett’s charts told of sales increases followed by dips followed by increases also charted the emotions and perceptions of consumers living through something that none of us have ever lived through before.